PhrontHQ/montage/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-35717912-2/mod/mod)](https://github.com/mod/mod)

-Mod is a new type of application framework powered by standard web technologies.
-Designed with an eye toward maintainability and performance, Mod simplifies the development of rich HTML5 applications by providing modular components, real-time two-way data binding, object serialization with DOM mapping, event handling, a managed component draw cycle, CommonJS dependency management, and many more conveniences to help build robust single-page web applications.
+Mod is a new type of application stack powered by standard web technologies.
+It is designed with the ambition to ship moddable apps, giving the ability to non-coders and coders like, to mod it their own. eye toward maintainability and performance, Mod simplifies the development of rich HTML5 applications by providing modular components, real-time two-way data binding, object serialization with DOM mapping, event handling, a managed component draw cycle, CommonJS dependency management, full-stack Object Relational Meshing working client-side and in serverless-native workers in node.js.
+Those workwers have been deployed and used on AWS.

 ## Encapsulated Components